Lyinggod/lgs-genesys-spell-selector/README.md

 ### Description

-The description may have HTML but should not be wrapped in &lt;p&gt;&lt;/p&gt; other extra spacing will occur.
+The description may have HTML but should not be wrapped in &lt;p&gt;&lt;/p&gt; or other extra spacing will occur.

 Add a blank line between paragraphs to create a new paragraph in the _Spell Selector_.
 Additionally, normal FFG Star Wars system dice and symbol codes may be used in all descriptions, such as [di].